Employment Tribunal – Employer’s Legal Costs

 The most time consuming and costly directions relate to the preparation of the witness statements and the hearing bundle.
 These together with the ET1 and ET3 are the key documents to a successful claim.
 A judge has limited time to review the documents before the hearing and often they will rely on these documents so it needs to read well – almost like a book.
 References to the documents need to be accurate and without fault.
 If you have mis-referenced, it is unlikely the judge will spend time looking for the correct document to which you are referring to.

-The employer is responsible for preparing the hearing bundle, and without a doubt the most costly exercise is separating the email chains.
+The employer is responsible for preparing the hearing bundle, and without a doubt one of the most costly exercise at this stage is separating the email chains.
 If you can help to do this then it will reduce your legal costs.

 Usually, the costs for preparing the hearing bundle will be between £1,000 and £1,500 plus VAT.